phistep/mdbl0g/plugins/README.md

 * `html_post-bottom-last` - Hooks in at the end of the post element in `static/templates/post.php` to add html after the post.
 In contradiction to`html_post-bottom` it is the very last hook point in the post so its suitable for long content like a comments section.
 * `html_footer-bottom` - Hooks in right before `</body>`.
 It's purpose is to be home to javascript code that need to parse the whole `<body>`.
 * `html_admin` - Hooks into the admin interface and lets you present options/links/information etc. to the admin.
 Headline and style should be provided by the theme, just put html to present the actual user interface here.
+* `html_admin-new-edit-after-textarea` - Hooks in the input form of the `static/templates/new-edit.php` and lets you add custom form fields after the `content` field.